sglebs/mswyw/README.md

 * Amount of CPU percentage used by each of your replicas.
 You also pay for CPU.
 A smaller machine with optimized/faster code will cost you less.

+Currently the formula is (note that a,b,c etc are just coefficients which you can tweak - we provide defaults):

+`
+mswyw = a * [( b * APDEX + c * RPM) / (d * mem + e * cpu)]
+`

+The coefficients can be overriden passing --coefficients as a json, with these key names for teh coefficients:

+- a: "total"
+- b: "apdex"
+- c: "rpm"
+- d: "mem"
+- e: "cpu"

+Don't worry, we provide defaults.
+But you can tweak when you want.
+FOr example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want rpm to have any influence on it" - pass "rpm":0.0).

 ## Motivation